elm/compiler/installers/npm/README.md

 There are installers for Mac and Windows available [here](https://github.com/elm/compiler/releases/tag/0.19.1).
 There are also binaries for direct download.
 These are the most reliable ways to install Elm.

 This package tries to download those binaries with `npm`.
-It is sometimes used by people intergating Elm into existing projects or workflows.
+It is sometimes used by people integrating Elm into existing projects or workflows.

 <br/>